grand-prix-stats/grand-prix-stats.github.io/f1/seasons/constructors-first-to-second-delta-percentage.md

 ---
-title: List of Formula 1® Seasons by 1st to 2nd Point Percentage Difference in Constructor's Championship
+title: Rank of Formula 1® Seasons by 1st to 2nd Point Percentage in Constructor's Championship
 layout: page
 ---